canonical/ubuntu-mir/README.md

 repeat), will be considered and thereby might create useful suggestions for components that are central to Ubuntu, its quality and maintainability.

 We'd create a MIR bug if there was none.
-But if there was a bug alread we'd want to keep the context together and avoid flooding launchpad with multiple MIR bugs for a single package.
-Therefore in this case, just as we do when we retroactively promote in SRUs we'd add per-series bug tasks to show the state of each review independently.
+But if there was a bug already we'd want to keep the context together and avoid flooding launchpad with multiple MIR bugs for a single package.
+Therefore in this case, just as we do when we retroactively promote in an SRU we'd add per-series bug tasks to show the state of each review independently.
 If source renames are involved those can be tracked the same way all associated to one bug.